RPSMaster/school-management-system/README.md

 ### Description of the school management project (Python)

 ---
 This program is a school management system written in Python.
-The  main parts of the school - student, teacher, course, and classroom - each have their own  class.
+The  main parts of the school, like student, teacher, course, and classroom each have their own  class.
 Data is stored in a `data.json` file.
 When the program starts, information is loaded from this file, and after every change, the updated data is saved back into it.

 #### Class structure